 The corporations pushing for a tax holiday claim that it will allow them to bring funds into the U.S. that they will invest in domestic operations and job creation.
 However, Congress approved a repatriation holiday in 2004, only to see companies use the money to line their executives’ pockets.
 The holiday also encouraged corporations to stash more money overseas, because they figured they could sucker Congress into approving holidays over and over.

-The White House, as well as some leading Republicans on the relevant tax committees, have thrown cold water on the tax holiday idea.
+The Obama administration, as well as some leading Republicans on the relevant tax committees, have thrown cold water on the tax holiday idea.
 Not to be deterred, a group of corporations, have launched a new website — WinAmerica — to try to convince policymakers of the wisdom of another holiday.
 It includes pictures of smiling workers and extols the supposed virtues such a tax holiday would provide.

 However, many of the corporate supporters behind the WinAmerica campaign already use the various loopholes and giveaways in the corporate tax code to drastically lower their corporate tax rate.
 Here’s what these companies begging for a new corporate tax cut currently pay in corporate income taxes: